awentzonline/pytorch-cns/README.md

  * Download this repo
  * `pip install .` inside repo

-`evodcgan.py`: DCGAN adapted from the PyTorch DCGAN example.
+`cnsdcgan.py`: DCGAN adapted from the PyTorch DCGAN example.
+Trains both the discriminator and generator with compressed network search.